sailingnumbers/ArmPL.jl/README.txt

 # Additional usage information:

-  - ArmPL (<libarmpl_ilp64_mp.so>) sets number of BLAS threads to maximum automaticly, based on default values of operating system <OMP_NUM_THREADS> environmental variable;
+  - ArmPL (<libarmpl_ilp64_mp.so>) sets number of BLAS threads to maximum automatically, based on default values of operating system <OMP_NUM_THREADS> environmental variable;
-    <OMP_NUM_THREADS> environmental variable can be controlled manualy and desired number
+    <OMP_NUM_THREADS> environmental variable can be controlled manually and desired number
     of BLAS threads can be provided i.e. at the time of Julia start;

-  - in case processed Julia code is parallel, restrrict ArmPL and Julia threads to 1 and add desired number of processes e.g. start julia with:
+  - in case processed Julia code is parallel, restrict ArmPL and Julia threads to 1 and add desired number of processes e.g. start julia with:

     OMP_NUM_THREADS=1 LD_LIBRARY_PATH=/opt/arm/armpl_22.0.2_gcc-11.2/lib julia -p 80 -t 1